 General Register Office, index of deaths.
 Death of Charles Hedley Atcherley registered at Solihull, June quarter 1975; volume 34, page 0158; date of birth given as Sep 1880.

 Anon (1943), Schools and Teachers in the Province of Ontario.
 Elementary Public and Separate Schools.
 November, 1943.
 Page 26.
-Copy available at Archive.org (see page 35 of DJVu version).
+Copy viewed at Internet Archive.

 Jean Marion Atcherley (1988), letter to Marion and Alan Conn dated 11 Feb 1988.